 The Heritage Centre is in the Village Hall but is not currently open to visitors.

-Some of the images in our Photo Gallery are open to the public but others are only available to members.
-To be able to see more of our 3000+ archive images, become a member for £6 a year single, £11 a year joint.
+Some of the images in our Photo Gallery on this website are visible to the public but others are only available to members.
+To be able to see more of our archive images, become a member for £6 a year single, £11 a year joint.
+Application forms are on the Member Benefits page.